microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaOauth2PermissionGrant.md

 ```

 ### -ClientId
-The object id (not appId) of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
+The object id (not appId) of the client service principal for the application that is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).